 The dynamic phases of the process subject the valve to significant temperature cycles, where the valves are exposed to normal temperature of 40o C during the absorption phase and increase to 350o C during the regeneration phase.
 Valve design and systems using a variety of metal materials will need to adapt well to these changing conditions.
 The heavy duty Belleville Spring holding the ball against the seat along with live-loaded stem packing in the ValvTechnologies’ product allow the components of the valve to expand and contract through thermal cycles.
 This ensures the sealing materials and components remain loaded and that the valve allows no internal or external leakage.

 The differential pressure across the valve in the closed position can be a challenge for valve designs requiring pressure to increase sealing forces.
 When the valve is closed, many of these dehydration systems have a 7 to 14 psig (0.5 to 1 barg) pressure differential, which minimizes the loading forces created by pressure.
-A valve design that does not rely on pressure for seating forces is an ideal choice for this application.
+A Severe Service Valve design that does not rely on pressure for seating forces is an ideal choice for this LNG application.

 The first ValvTechnologies’ V Series valve was installed in July 2003 for regeneration switching isolation and was in service until August 2011, which increased the operating life from 18 to 97 months.
 Initially, the ValvTechnologies’ valves acquisition price was two times more than rising stem ball valve in service, however after just over eight years in service the cost-of-ownership was significantly lower and the down time for the plant was considerably less.
 The original rising stem ball valve purchase price of $9,000 and on average was $5,000 to repair every 18 months; the cost of ownership for these valves over the eight-year period would have been $34,000 compared to ValvTechnologies’ valve purchase price of $19,000.
 In addition to this, once all switching valves were changed out to ValvTechnologies, downtime caused by valve failures or leakage was significantly reduced.
 The production foreman estimated the ValvTechnologies’ valves realized a $3 million benefit to the facility through zero-leakage, increased uptime and reduced maintenance.